Party of Rights: History

 The rebels also sought to encourage participation of Orthodox Serbs in the revolt, and some of them did, but the uprising was soon crushed by the authorities.
 Most of the rebels were killed, including Kvaternik.

 The party ran in the 1883 Croatian parliamentary by-election and the 1884 Croatian parliamentary election.
 In the late 19th and early 20th centuries, the party underwent various changes in membership and policy, as different factions splintered and reconciled over time.

-These factions often clashed over who best represented Croatian state rights.
+These factions often clashed over who best represented the Croatian state right.

 During the 1895 visit of Emperor Franz Joseph to Zagreb, a flag-burning incident happened, that was disavowed by the party leader Fran Folnegović.
 However, Ante Starčević disagreed, and he and his followers, notably Eugen Kumičić and Josip Frank (a Jewish convert to Catholicism), formed the first Pure Party of Rights (Čista stranka prava).
 Starčević died in 1896, and was succeeded by Josip Frank under whose leadership the party became fixated on anti-Serb sentiment.

 In the 1897 Croatian parliamentary election, both parties ran.
 In 1902, the two Parties reconciled; however, in 1905 the leadership of the party, led by Frano Supilo, merged into the Croat-Serb Coalition, and the Pure Party of Rights was formed once again.
 Starčević's Party of Rights participated in the 1908 Croatian parliamentary election.
 The next year, in 1909, the Pure Party of Rights itself splintered, as Mile Starčević, Ante Pavelić and others accused Frank of consorting with Pavao Rauch.
 The dissidents formed Starčević's Party of Rights.
-Both the Starčević and the Frank Party of Rights participated in the 1910 Croatian parliamentary election.
+Both the Starčević and the Frank Party of Rights participated in the 1910 Croatian parliamentary election, and the Frank faction merged with a smaller party called the Christian Social Party of Rights (Kršćansko-socijalna stranka prava).
 In 1911, Frank died, and the two factions merged into the latter.
 In 1913, the Pure Party of Rights was formed by old supporters of Frank, this time led by Aleksandar Horvat.
 Both Parties participated in the 1913 Croatian parliamentary election.

+The supporters of the Pure Party of Rights were known as the Frankists.
+The Pure Party of Rights changed its name into the Party of Rights (as well as Croatian Party of Rights) in 1910 with unification of smaller Rightist parties at that time.